VaneDLA/react-apprenticeship/topics/arrays/readme.md

 # Array Operations

-One key thing to keep in mind everytime we work with React is the concept of inmutability wich means that in order to re-render things we need to pass it a new data and normaly we do this by copying the data, modify it and then return it.
-Luckly javascript gut us covered by providing some methods to work with arrays that allow us to do our operations and return a new array.
+One key thing to keep in mind every time we work with React is the concept of immutability which means that in order to re-render things we need to pass it on a new data and normally we do this by copying the data, modifying it, and then return it.
+Luckily javascript gut us covered by providing some methods to work with arrays that allow us to do our operations and return a new array.

  - Map
  - Filter